Apply for Undergraduate Courses

 We interview for the majority of our courses at Falmouth, to check if your course interviews please visit the interview information page (if your course is listed, it interviews, if it’s not listed it doesn’t interview).

 You'll be invited to select how you want to be interviewed via the Applicant Portal.
-You can choose in-person at our campuses in Cornwall, in-person at one of our regional interviews across the country, or online if you cannot attend in person or are based outside of the UK.
-Please note that all of our in-person and regional interview dates have now passed so you’ll need to select an online interview.
+You can choose in-person at our campuses in Cornwall or online if you cannot attend in person or are based outside of the UK.
+If you are based within the UK we strongly advise you attend in-person for the best experience.
+Please note, until you select what type of interview you would like, your application will not be progressed.

 University interviews give you the opportunity to demonstrate your creative skills, which helps us to consider your potential to succeed.
 They are also a great way for you to get to know Falmouth better and find out if it's the best fit for you.